How to Apply for Disability Services

 The Office of Disability Services is responsible for the coordination of programs and services for qualified applicants for admission and enrolled students with disabilities.

-Eligibility for services and appropriate accommodations is determined by Dr. Leah Hoover, Director of the Office of Disability Services and Assistant Professor of Special Education, after review of documentation of disability.
+Eligibility for services and appropriate accommodations is determined by Dr. Leah Hoover, Director of the Office of Disability Services and Professor of Special Education, after review of documentation of disability.

 At a scheduled appointment, Dr. Hoover will discuss the student’s request for services with the student to determine appropriate accommodations and/or consult with the faculty member or others outside the college (as deemed necessary) regarding the request.